Payroll & Finance

 1. Public Holidays in New Zealand

-There are a range of national public holidays in New Zealand, with the Matariki holiday making its first debut in 2022.
+There are a range of national public holidays in New Zealand, with the recently changed King's Birthday making its first debut in 2023.
 They include:

 New Year’s Day